henrylin2008/Data_Structures_and_Algorithms/1. Introduction/data_structures.md

 ### Dictionaries:
 - a mutable data type that stores mappings of unique keys to values
+- Constructor: { } or dict()
+- Ordered: No
+- Mutable: No; Dictionary itself is mutable, but individual keys must be immutable
 - Dictionaries can have keys of any immutable type, like integers or tuples, not just strings.
     - dict_example = {key1: value1, key2: value2, key3: value3}  # define a dictionary
 - is: evaluates if both sides have the same identity